TEL AVIV (JTA) — They were part of the problem. Now they are spearheading a solution.

 In February, weeks after law enforcement officials from North American and Europe held an emergency meeting on binary options fraud in the Hague, the FBI said it was investigating the industry around the world.
 The United States in 2013 had outlawed the marketing of binary options to its citizens, except on a handful of regulated exchanges.

 Earlier this year, the Knesset’s State Control Committee held two hearings on the government’s failure to deal with binary options fraud.
-Despite arguments by binary options advocates that entirely shutting down the industry could hurt Israel’s economy and encourage terrorism, the hearings resulted in draft legislation that would do just that.
+Despite arguments by binary options advocates that entirely shutting down the industry could hurt Israel’s economy and somehow encourage terrorism, the hearings resulted in draft legislation that would do just that.

 “The binary options scheme could be ruinous for Israel’s foreign relations,” he told JTA.
 “I would tell olim: Your moral standards and Israel’s interests should deter you from engaging in this type of activity.
 There’s enough work in other fields.”